-There are several states that an IP can display within in a project, depending if it is the current version in the catalog and if you have generated output products.
+There are several states that an IP can display within in a project, depending on the current version in the catalog and if you have generated output products.

 IMPORTANT: For imported IP cores with versions that are not accessible from the Vivado IP catalog, re-customizing, re-setting, and re-generating the IP is not enabled.